jlmrz/bulk-astro-images-download/README.md

-## Redshifts estimation using INN
+## Bulk imaging data downloads

-A small application for downloading a large number of UGRIZ images of Galaxies, Stars and Quasar objects.
+A small application for downloading a large number of UGRIZ images (SDSS catalog) of Galaxies, Stars and Quasar objects.

 Later, we will add image-to-dataset transformation for training ML models.